 Risk-based internal audits can seem intimidating without a robust risk management system in place.
 If you’re moving towards a risk-based auditing system, you’ll first need to be sure that you’re appropriately managing risk throughout your company.

-ZenGRC is an easy-to-use software platform that can help you streamline your risk and compliance efforts.
-By providing a single source of truth for your risk management program, ZenGRC will help you track any potential risks and provide transparency for your management, staff, and auditors.
+The RiskOptics ROAR Platform is easy-to-use and can streamline your risk and compliance efforts.
+By providing a single source of truth for your risk management program, ROAR helps you track any potential risks and provide transparency for your management, staff, and auditors.